IGNF/FLAIR-HUB/README.md

 - ✅ Check alignement spatial dimensions aerial RLT
 - ✅ If multitemp only, verify base_shape
 - [ ] Test LPIS labels
-- [ ] Add to config : filtering values S2
+- ✅ Add to config : filtering values S2
 - ✅ Add to config : VERBOSE
 - [ ] Align : Transformer for the fusion
-- [ ] ~~Change first layer of decoder for concat featmaps or small MLP~~ align spatial then conv2d then UperNet for decoding fused features / UTAE : stack and mean..
+- ✅ ~~Change first layer of decoder for concat featmaps or small MLP~~ <code style="color : name_color">learnable conv2d and dedicated upernet for fused features decoder if at least 1 monotemp, if only UTAE : stack, mean</code>
 - ✅ Handle all aux_losses = False --> for now 1 monotemp needs to be true